 Arrival

-Right in the heart of Bodø city center, right next to Bodø Cathedral and Bodø Town Hall.
+Right in the heart of Bodø city center, close by Bodø cathedral and Bodø Town Hall.
+The entrance is on the side of the building facing Solparken.

 Availability